How to Install MongoDB on Ubuntu 24.04 and 22.04

 Create the First MongoDB Admin User on Ubuntu

 Create the first administrative account while the server still accepts local unauthenticated setup work.
-Replace StrongPasswordHere with a real password before you run the command block.
+Replace StrongPasswordHere with a real password before creating the user.

 db.createUser({